genome/bfx-workshop/lectures/week_04/alignment_assignment.md

 `N` means "any/unknown base."
 Two things are going on here:

 - The very beginning of every chromosome is a telomere, which is made of highly repetitive sequence that can't be assembled well, so even the full human reference starts each chromosome with a big run of `N`s.
 - This toy reference has also been **masked**: every base outside of our target genes has been replaced with `N`.
-This makes alignment way faster for example purposes.
+This keeps the exercise small: reads can only align to our target genes.

 The `.fai` shows that chr6 and chr17 are their full lengths (170,805,979 and 83,257,441 bp), but only about 247,000 of those ~254 million bases are real sequence.
 Keeping the full chromosome lengths means that coordinates in this reference match the real human genome (GRCh38), which will come in handy when we view our alignments in IGV.